Ten next steps for new members of the UK Jisc ORCID consortium

-There are dedicated pages to share the resources produced by the Jisc support project or shared by the community.
-We would like to draw your attention to the member integration spreadsheet.
-This will help you to connect to institutions at a similar stage of implementation or using similar systems.
+- Entry in the public member integration spreadsheet – this will help you to connect to institutions at a similar stage of implementation or using similar systems.
 Please do get in touch if you would like us to facilitate any connections; we rely on the community to keep the spreadsheet updated and invite you to comment and update the entry for your institution as your plans and implementation develop.
 Or email any updates to the help desk.

 - ORCID’s general member support website